agentsguha/saptarshiguha.github.io/_posts/2015-02-11-a-day-or-two-in-dubai.md

 India calls or did call last year.
 I tend to miss the familiar sights and sounds of the country, though it is mostly missed in absentia.
-A healthy living involves being able to recognize around us what we miss when we are removed from it.
+A healthy living involves being able to recognize experiences that we'll miss when we are removed from them.

 We stopped by Dubai for about two days.
 My wife worked in Dubai for two to three years and wanted to show me parts of it.
 I really wanted to find long